MicrosoftDocs/power-automate-docs/articles/sap-integration/FAQs.md

 Yes, a Windows virtual machine (VM) with at least 8 GB of RAM needs to be provisioned for the on-premises data gateway, which acts as a proxy server to listen for requests from your Power Platform tenant and relays them to SAP.
 One windows machine is sufficient for testing, but a cluster of Windows VMs should be set up for deployment to production to avoid single points of failure.

-### How quickly can a Power App on SAP be up and running?
+### How quickly can an app on SAP be up and running?

-The prebuilt Power Apps on SAP can transaction against your SAP system immediately; however, you'll likely want to modify these app templates by adding your custom fields or any SAP-standard fields that aren't included in our template.
+The prebuilt app on SAP can transaction against your SAP system immediately; however, you'll likely want to modify these app templates by adding your custom fields or any SAP-standard fields that aren't included in our template.
 Typically, within a few weeks you can have something ready for your business users to test.

 ### Can we build mobile Power Apps on top of SAP?

-Yes, Power Apps is responsive to mobile devices, but we also allow native apps to be built on the Power Platform as well.
+Yes, Power Apps is responsive to mobile devices, but we also allow native apps to be built on Power Platform as well.

 ### Can Fiori Apps coexist with Power Apps?